kamwoh/DeepIPR/README.md

 }
 ```

-For passport in our experiments, we are randomly choosing 20 images from test data of the dataset.
-Passports in the intermediate layer will be activation map of 20 images computed from pretrained model.
+For passport in our experiments, we randomly choose 20 images from the test data.
+Passports in the intermediate layer will be the activation map of 20 images computed from pretrained model.

 ## Citation
 If you find this work useful for your research, please cite